shakes76/PatternFlow/metrics/Histogram/README.md

 # Histogram
 ### Description:
 Histogram module is a part of the Patternflow library containing the tensorflow port of the histogram algorithm from the exposure module of scikit-image.
-The module contains a 'histogram' function which calulates and returns the histogram for a given image.
+The module contains a 'histogram' function which calulates and returns the histogram for the color values in a given image.
 The function returns the centers of the bin and does not rebin integer arrays.
 This algorthim focuses to improve speed and intensity resolution over a regular histogram implementation for images with integer color values by assigning each integer value it's own bin.
 ### Dependencies:
-Tensorflow >= 1.12
+Tensorflow >= 1.10
 ### Usage:
 The histogram function takes 5 arguments, where 4 out 5 arguments are optional
   - Image: The input image array.